 Several studies have shown that green coffee bean may help patients with diabetes manage their symptoms.
-Chlorogenic acid plays an active role, restraining the secretion of (G6P), a type of sugar, thereby steadying blood-glucose levels (x).
+Chlorogenic acid plays an active role, restraining the secretion of G6P, a type of sugar, thereby steadying blood-glucose levels (x).

 Green coffee extract also lowers inflammation, which brings down blood-glucose levels.
 Lab tests conducted on mice showed that chlorogenic acid promoted fat and glucose metabolism, alleviating adverse effects of diabetes (x).

 Green coffee bean could help lower blood pressure, benefitting heart health.
-A study found that green coffee bean significantly lowered high blood pressure in hypertensive rats after they consumed 140 grams of green coffee bean extract daily (x).
+A study found that green coffee bean significantly lowered high blood pressure in hypertensive rats after they consumed 140 mg of green coffee bean extract daily (x).
 While research continues, scientists believe it does this by deactivating genes responsible for fat accumulation and inflammation (x).

 Brain Health Support

 Chlorogenic acid found in green coffee bean may support brain health by keeping neurodegenerative disorders at bay.
-A study published in the journal Neurochemical Research in 2013 found that that chlorogenic acid enhanced memory and stopped harmful enzymes that can lead to cognitive decline (x).
+A study published in the journal Neurochemical Research in 2013 found that chlorogenic acid enhanced memory and stopped harmful enzymes that can lead to cognitive decline (x).

 Green coffee bean could help improve your mood.
 One study found that when combined with Eucommia, a Chinese herb, chlorogenic acid found in green coffee bean promoted the release of serotonin in rats (x).
 Serotonin is a chemical in the brain that contributes to feelings of calmness, happiness and well-being.